top of page

 (tap tap tap tap tap tap tap…)

-I can hear a pony jingling far away,
+I can hear a pony jingling up the street,

 (jingle jingle jingle jingle…)